 [220]Records and evidence should be retained as described in section 2.5 of ISPM 27 (Diagnostic protocols for regulated pests).

-[221]In cases where other contracting parties may be adversely affected by the diagnosis, the records and evidence of the results of the diagnosis (in particular, preserved or slide-mounted specimens, photographs of distinctive taxonomic structures, DNA extracts and photographs of gels, as should be kept for at least one year.
+[221]In cases where other contracting parties may be adversely affected by the diagnosis, the records and evidence of the results of the diagnosis (in particular, preserved or slide-mounted specimens, photographs of distinctive taxonomic structures, DNA extracts and photographs of gels, as appropriate) should be kept for at least one year.

 [222]Contact points for further information